Ram-95/Python_Applications/README.md

 # Python - Applications
-This Repository consists of different applications that I made using Python.
+This Repository consists of different COMMAND LINE APPLICATIONS that I made using Python.

-Below are the Command Line Applications:
 1. Bulk File Renaming Application: It is a Command line application to rename the files and subdirectories' names inside a given directory in bulk.
     a.
 Given a Directory path, Renames the contents of the Directory with the new name provided by the user.
     b.
 Takes care of renaming the files with correct extensions.